 Yes.
 In accordance with FAR 6.102(d)(3), use of the GSA Schedules Program is considered a "competitive procedure" under CICA when the GSA Schedule ordering procedures are followed—i.e., the Ordering Procedures for Supplies, and Services Not Requiring a Statement of Work (FAR 8.405-1) or the Ordering Procedures for Services Requiring a Statement of Work (FAR 8.405-2).
 However, note that these provisions define procedures for enhancing the competition pursuant to the Duncan Hunter Defense Authorization Act for Fiscal Year 2009 (Pub.
 Law 110-417).

-In general, at least 3 sources are to receive fair consideration for orders placed under BPAs (except single-award BPAs) when the value of the order exceeds the micro-purchase threshold.
-If the value of the order exceeds the simplified acquisition threshold, at least 3 quotes from Schedule contractors who could meet the requirements should be received.
-If these general standards have not been met, the contracting officer must document the circumstances, including an approved limited source justification if applicable or other facts that demonstrate the adequacy of the ordering agency’s attempt to meet the competitiveness standard (FAR 8.405-1(g) and FAR 8.405-2(e)).
+In general, at least three (3) sources are to receive fair consideration for orders placed under BPAs (except single-award BPAs) when the value of the order exceeds the micro-purchase threshold.
+If the value of the order exceeds the simplified acquisition threshold, at least three (3) quotes from Schedule contractors who could meet the requirements should be received.
+If these general standards have not been met, the contracting officer must document the circumstances, including an approved limited source justification if applicable or other facts that demonstrate the adequacy of the ordering agency’s attempt to meet the competitiveness standard (FAR 8.405-1(g) and FAR 8.405-2(f)).

 Yes.
 BPAs can be set aside for all of the types of small businesses listed in FAR Part 19.000(a)(3), at the discretion of the ordering activity contracting officer.
 This includes small businesses, 8(a) concerns, HUBZone small businesses, service-disabled veteran-owned small businesses, economically disadvantaged women-owned small businesses, and women-owned small businesses made eligible under the Women-Owned Small Business Program.
 Ordering procedures in FAR 8.405-1, -2, and -3 must still be followed, along with ensuring small business program eligibility as set forth in FAR Part 19.

 If a BPA is set aside for other types of small businesses, file documentation must include market research conducted along with Schedules considered for award.
-Be sure to notice the requirements in FAQ 6 below, regarding a single-award BPA in excess of $103 million.
+Be sure to notice the requirements in FAQ 6 below, regarding a single-award BPA in excess of $112 Million.

 The intent of Section 1331 of the Small Business Jobs Act of 2010 was to make available set-asides to the Multiple Award Schedules Program at all levels: orders, BPAs, and orders against BPAs.
 So the short answer is “yes,” agencies can set-aside orders against non-set-aside Schedule BPAs.